Semi-infinite Pl\"ucker relations and Weyl modules: Introduction

 Our goal is to generalize the finite-dimensional picture to the semi-infinite settings \cite{FiMi,BF1,BF2,Kat}.
-This means that the group $G$ is replaced with the group $G[[z]]$ and all the representations $V$ are replaced with the infinite-dimensional spaces $V[[z]]=V\otimes \mathbb{K}[[z]]$.
+This means that the group $G$ is replaced with the group $G[[t]]$ and all the representations $V$ are replaced with the infinite-dimensional spaces $V[[t]]=V\otimes \mathbb{K}[[t]]$.
 The main geometric object ${\bf Q}$ we are interested in is defined as follows.
 Let $V(\omega_k)$, $k=1,\dots,n-1$ be the fundamental irreducible modules of $SL_n$.
-Let $\mathring{\bf Q}\subset \prod_{k=1}^{n-1} \bP(V(\omega_k)[[z]])$ be the $G[[z]]$-orbit through the product of highest weight lines (with the reduced scheme structure).
+Let $\mathring{\bf Q}\subset \prod_{k=1}^{n-1} \bP(V(\omega_k)[[t]])$ be the $G[[t]]$-orbit through the product of highest weight lines (with the reduced scheme structure).
 Then the scheme ${\bf Q}$ is defined as the Zariski closure of $\mathring{\bf Q}$ inside the product of projective spaces.
 We note that the (formal) Drinfeld-Pl\"ucker data (see \cite{FiMi}) defines the (non-reduced) scheme with the same support (a.k.a. the projectivization of the arc scheme of the closure of the basic affine scheme).
-Our main results are as follows: \begin{itemize} \item we determine the reduced scheme structure of ${\bf Q}$, i.e. we write down the generators of the ideal of relations of $\mathring{\bf Q}$ (Proposition \ref{propsnakeplueckerequation}); \item we derive a new explicit formula for the characters of the Weyl modules (Theorem \ref{main}); \item we show that the homogeneous coordinate ring of ${\bf Q}$ is isomorphic to the direct sum of dual global Weyl modules (Corollary \ref{cormain}); \item we give a monomial basis of the homogeneous coordinate ring; the labeling set for the monomials extends the semi-standard tableaux (Corollary \ref{corssst}). \end{itemize} Our main players are two algebras.
-The first algebra ${\mathcal M}$ is generated by the coefficients of minors of the elements of the group $G[[z]]$ (to be precise, we consider the minors supported on the first $k$ rows for some $k$; each such a minor is a Teylor series in $z$ and ${\mathcal M}$ is generated by all the coefficients of these series).
-The second algebra ${\mathbb W}$ is defined as the direct sum of dual global Weyl modules for all dominant integral weights (see \cite{Kat}).
-Our strategy is as follows: we first write down an explicit set of semi-infinite Pl\"ucker relations for the algebra ${\mathcal M}$, then show that ${\mathcal M}$ surjects onto ${\mathbb W}$ and finally prove that the character of ${\mathbb W}$ coincides with the character of the quotient by the ideal generated by the semi-infinite Pl\"ucker relations.
+The scheme ${\bf Q}$ was studied in \cite{KNS}.
+In particular, it was shown that the multi-homogeneous coordinate ring of ${\bf Q}$ is isomorphic to the direct sum of dual global Weyl modules \cite{CFK,CI}.
+The global Weyl modules are (infinite dimensional) cyclic representations of the current algebra ${\rm Lie}(G)\T \mathbb{K}[t]$ defined by the condition that the constant part generate finite dimensional ${\rm Lie}(G)$ module with the prescribed highest weight.
+Our main results are as follows: \begin{itemize} \item we determine the reduced scheme structure of ${\bf Q}$, i.e. we write down the generators of the ideal of relations of $\mathring{\bf Q}$ (Proposition \ref{propsnakeplueckerequation}); \item we derive a new explicit formula for the characters of the Weyl modules (Theorem \ref{main}); \item we show that the homogeneous coordinate ring of ${\bf Q}$ is isomorphic to the direct sum of dual global Weyl modules (Corollary \ref{cormain}); \item we give a monomial basis of the homogeneous coordinate ring; the labeling set for the monomials extends the semi-standard tableaux (Corollary \ref{corssst}). \end{itemize} In particular, Corollary \ref{cormain} gives a new proof in type $A$ of the Kato-Naito-Sagaki theorem on the homogeneous coordinate ring of the semi-infinite flag varieties.
+Our approach is very different compared to the one used in \cite{KNS}: we write down explicitly the ideal of relations for the Drinfeld-Pl\"ucker embedding of ${\bf Q}$ and describe the quotient.